minprog/programmeren-1/problems/calendar/index.md

      |---- display header (f)
      \---- display grid (f)

 _Displaying the header_ consist of displaying the month and year, then a horizontal line (its width is always the same, so no problem to hard-code!).
-We'll leave it up to you if you'd like to implement these in separate functions. _Displaying the grid_ is again quite a big task.
+We'll leave it up to you if you'd like to implement these in separate functions.

+_Displaying the grid_ is again quite a big task.
 You will need two crucial pieces of information: what weekday is the first day of the month, and how many days are in the month.
 When combined with the printing task, we can decompose into four tasks:

     display grid
      |---- get first day of month (f)
      |---- get number of days in month (f)
-     |---- print spaces as padding
+     |---- print spaces as padding so day 1 is correctly aligned
-     \---- print number grid
+     \---- print the number grid

 _Getting the first day of month_ can be done using a straightforward algorithm if we pick a reasonable starting point.
 Let's take 1 January 1800 as that starting point.
 We can find out that it's a Wednesday, so we'll define a constant `START_1800` to be `3`.
 What we can then do is count the number of days between 1 January 1800, and then we can use this expression to calculate the first day of the month: `(number_of_days_from_1800 + START_1800) % 7`.